Paliak/PaliaksNotes/docs/Authority/index.md

 8443/tcp open  ssl/https-alt
 ```

 We have what looks like a domain controller.
-Lets add `authority.htb` to hosts:
+Let's add `authority.htb` to hosts:

 ```bash
 $ sudo bash -c "echo ${TARGET} authority.htb >> /etc/hosts"
 ```

-Starting from the top lets try a zone transfer.
+Starting from the top let's try a zone transfer.

 ```bash
 $ dig axfr @$TARGET authority.htb